60 Famous London Landmarks You Must See

 Portobello Road Market

-Portobello Road Market is a well-known street market found in Notting Hill.
+Portobello Road Market is a well-known, over one-kilometre-long street and food market found in Notting Hill.
 This pretty area of the city is filled with pastel-coloured houses and tree-lined streets.

 Having taken lots of pictures of this cute part of town, you can check out the market.
-The main market days are Friday and Saturday, and stalls cover one kilometre of the street.
-You'll find everything here, from books and antiques to unique clothes and accessories.
-There are many excellent shops along the market route, plus multiple food stalls selling various tasty goods.
+The main market days are Friday and Saturday.
+You'll find everything here, from books and antiques to unique clothes and accessories, plus multiple food stalls selling various tasty goods.

 The Victoria and Albert Museum